 - Facilitating online professional development opportunities for the mental health and suicide prevention sector.

-- Working collaboratively with target populations within the LGBTI community that have heightened risk, including:
+- Working collaboratively with target populations within the LGBTI community, including:

 - Young People